Welcome to our family page!

 Lindsay’s grandfather, Allan Smith, pioneered the missionary work on the Paraguay and Amazon rivers starting in 1908.
 We were privileged to attend the Paraguayan Centenary celebrations of this work in 2008.
 You can read Allan Smith's full illustrated biography, "Pioneering on the Rivers" here.

 Eleanor was educated in New Zealand at the Christchurch Girls High School and at Canterbury University.
-She is a biochemist and is employed as a scientist at the ESR laboratory near Wellington.
+She is a scientist working in biochemistry at the ESR laboratory near Wellington.
 Eleanor's maiden name was Henkel and her father's family were Germans who lived in Latvia.
 You can read her father's story "A Remarkable Life" here.
-Eleanor loves swimming and gardening and has grown a 270kg (594 lbs) pumpkin!
+Eleanor loves swimming and gardening, and has grown a 270kg (594 lbs) pumpkin!

 We are Christian believers in fellowship with the Open Brethren assemblies and attend the Tawa Gospel Hall in Wellington, New Zealand.